 Obviously there’s many possible answers to that question, so I’ll give you one savory and one sweet.
 Apparently Latvians love to eat dark bread, like many people in northern Europe.
 I recommend the Laci brand of bread.

 But of course no one eats bread alone for a fun snack.
 Now, after all the traveling I’ve done, I’m not easily astonished.
 After all, I was once on a flight from Houston to New York with Andre 3000.
 But I was mildly surprised when I learned this dark bread is popular with some hemp seed butter.
 (Hemp is the cannabis plant.)
-It’s considered to be very healthy and popular in Latvia.
 Just pick some up at any health food store and enjoy a little picnic with some brown bread outside.

 I thought the hemp butter tasted pretty similar to any other nut or seed butter I had ever tasted.
 Also, I don’t think it made me high, but I’m a naturally strange person, so it can be hard to tell.
 And if it does make you high, respect to Latvia for defeating the Soviets when their population was baked on hemp seed butter all the time.
 That Red Army was no joke.

 24 hour treat: laima

 If you prefer sweet treats, you’ll love the Laima chocolate shop.
 Laima is sometimes called the Cadbury’s of Latvia.
 The famous Laima clock near the Freedom Monument is one of the notable landmarks of Riga.
 I suggest getting a big bag to snack on for your dessert.

 2) what do latvians drink?